 Mr. Jacoby will take the time to squarely address your legal concerns whether your questions are big or small.

-Mr. Jacoby is licensed to practice in Louisiana and Texas.
+Mr. Jacoby is licensed to practice in Louisiana.